-Kirby Corporation Annual Meeting of Stockholders
+Annual Meeting of Stockholders

-OARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 3 1.
-PROPOSAL Election of four Class I Directors YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.01 Richard J. Alario 1.02 Susan W. Dio 1.03 David W. Grzebinski 1.04 Richard R. Stewart FOR AGAINST ABSTAIN FOR FOR FOR 2.
-Ratification of the Audit Committee's selection of KPMG LLP as Kirby's independent registered public accounting firm for 2023 Advisory vote on the approval of the compensation of Kirby's named executive officers FOR AGAINST ABSTAIN FOR FOR
+Please make your marks like this: THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 3

+1. PROPOSAL Election of four Class I Directors YOUR VOTE BOARD OF DIRECTORS RECOMMEND 1.01 Richard J. Alario FOR AGAINST ABSTAIN FOR 1.02 Susan W. Dio FOR 1.03 David W. Grzebinski FOR 1.04 Richard R. Stewart FOR 2.
+Ratification of the Audit Committee's selection of KPMG LLP as Kirby's independent registered public accounting firm for 2023 FOR AGAINST ABSTAIN FOR 3.
+Advisory vote on the approval of the compensation of Kirby's named executive officers FOR